EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

      production yet, by registering your Service Provider and testing integration with the **development** instance of Check-in.
-In the development instance service requests can be self-reviewed without the need to wait for aproval from an administrator.
+In the development instance service requests can be self-reviewed without the need to wait for approval from an administrator.
 As with the demo instance, the development instance allows for testing authentication and authorisation without affecting the production Check-in service. **NB: the list of supported Identity Providers in the development instance is limited.